Time Interfaces in Bianisotropic Media: Introduction

-Bianisotropic media exhibit magnetoelectric coupling phenomena in which the electric and magnetic polarization densities depend on both electric and magnetic fields (see e.g.~Ref.~\cite{Serdyukov}).
-Investigations of bianisotropic media have a long history \cite{Lindell}, going back to the studies of optical activity in crystals in the early 19th century by Arago, Biot, and others.
-More recently, it was realized that reciprocal coupling phenomena are manifestations of spatial dispersion in the medium.
-In the first half of the twentieth century, it was found that magnetoelectric coupling can be caused also by some nonreciprocal effects (Dzyaloshinskii, Astrov, and others).
-In the electromagnetics parlance, the general concept of bianisotropic media was introduced in 1968~\cite{Kong1,Kong2}, and the propagation of electromagnetic waves in such media was overwhelmingly investigated in the late twentieth century (see a review in~\cite{Serdyukov}), and, subsequently, the study was extended to bianisotropic metasurfaces~(review in \cite{Nanophotonics_review}).
-However, research was limited to time-invariant bianisotropic media.
-We expect that the exploration of phenomena in time-varying bianisotropic media and metasurfaces will reveal a plurality of new effects and functionalities, complementing the application potentials of stationary bianisotropic materials, metamaterials, and metasurfaces.
+Bianisotropic media are electromagnetic linear media that exhibit magnetoelectric coupling.
+From the material relations point of view, this means that the electric and magnetic polarization densities are connected to both the electric and magnetic fields (see,~e.g.,~Ref.~\cite{Serdyukov}).
+Investigations of these media have a long history which goes back to the studies of optical activity in crystals in the early 19th century (by Arago, Biot, and others)~\cite{Lindell}.
+Optical activity, and more generally, reciprocal magnetoelectric coupling phenomena were shown to be manifestations of the first-order spatial dispersion in the medium.
+On the other hand, in the first half of the 20th century, it was found that magnetoelectric coupling can be caused also by some nonreciprocal effects (by Dzyaloshinskii, Astrov, and others).
+Thanks to this knowledge and also to the considerable research on electromagnetics of moving media, the general concept of bianisotropic media was eventually introduced in 1968 in the electromagnetics parlance~\cite{Kong1,Kong2}.
+The propagation of electromagnetic waves in such media was overwhelmingly contemplated in the late 20th century (see the review in Ref.~\cite{Serdyukov}), and, subsequently, related studies have been extended to hitherto bianisotropic metasurfaces~(see the review in Ref.~\cite{Nanophotonics_review}).
+However, the nearly two hundred years of research outlined above was limited primarily to time-invariant bianisotropic systems.
+It is therefore expected that the exploration of phenomena in time-varying bianisotropic media and metasurfaces will reveal a plurality of new effects and functionalities, complementing the application potentials of stationary bianisotropic materials, metamaterials, and metasurfaces.